Christoffer Aagaard Melson

-Christoffer Aagaard Melson (born 16 August 1984 in Vejle) is a Danish politician, who is a member of the Folketing for the Venstre political party.
+Christoffer Aagaard Melson (born 16 August 1984) is a Danish politician, who is a member of the Folketing for the Venstre political party.
 He was elected into parliament at the 2019 Danish general election.

 Political career

 Melson was a member of the municipal council of Vejle Municipality from 2014 to 2021.
 He was elected into the Folketing in 2019, receiving 7,550 personal votes.